jaswpratt/nugatoria/README.md

 # Nugatoria is Nugatory - <em style="color:#660000;">(Under Developement)</em>
-<em>Nugatoria is Nugatory</em> is a web application trivia question and answer game.
+<em>Nugatoria is Nugatory</em> is a web application trivia question and answer game of little or no consequence.
 It allows players to chose:
   <ul>
     <li>A Trivia Category
     <li>The number questions to answer